My husband and I met through a shared love of scuba diving – must tell that story here on day – and yet we have never ever gone diving together.

 We all had wetsuits on and it was a very warm December day so we didn’t get cold.
 Still a hot drink and some afternoon tea were very welcome after that first snorkel session.

-We next moved on to the cliff face very close to where the lighthouse is – see map at end.
+We next moved on to the cliff face very close to where the lighthouse is.

 There are very few times that our family does the same thing together and enjoys the trip and being together.
 So this was a very special trip for us.
 Plus we had along a very longtime friend of the family – hello Helen!!